Visharadgupta05/AUDIO_AMPLIFIER/README.md

 # AUDIO_AMPLIFIER
-This project involves the design and simulation of Class-A, Class-B, and Class-AB audio power amplifiers using BJT circuits in LTspice.
+This project involves the design and simulation of Class-A , Class B and Class-AB audio power amplifiers of small input signals, using BJT circuits in LTspice.
 The amplifiers were analyzed and compared based on voltage gain, output power, efficiency, frequency response, and waveform distortion.
 Special attention was given to crossover distortion in Class-B amplifiers and its reduction in Class-AB designs using a push-pull output stage.
 The project highlights the performance trade-offs between amplifier classes and demonstrates the principles of analog audio amplifier design.

 # CLASS - A AUDIO AMPLIFIER

-This project implements a two-stage RC-coupled Class-A audio amplifier using 2N3904 NPN transistors and was designed and simulated in LTspice.
+This part implements a two-stage RC-coupled Class-A audio amplifier using 2N3904 NPN transistors and was designed and simulated in LTspice.
 The aim was to amplify a low-level audio signal while maintaining Class-A operation, where the transistor conducts throughout the entire input cycle.

 The amplifier uses two common-emitter stages connected through coupling capacitors.
 The first stage amplifies the weak input signal, while the second stage provides additional voltage gain.
 Capacitors are used to block DC between stages and allow only the AC audio signal to pass.